karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 You can find more about WebP support by browsers [here](https://caniuse.com/#feat=webp).

+= Forced rewrites to WebP =

+The plugin uses rules in the .htaccess file to redirect from the original image to an image in WebP format.
+Verifies whether the WebP file exists and whether your browser supports the WebP format.
+It does this every time you try to load an image.

+When you enter from a WebP supporting device, it will redirect.
+However, when someone uses a browser that does not support WebP, the redirection will not work and you get the original file.

+However, if you see corrupted images on browsers that do not support WebP, it means that your server uses cache for rewrites from the .htaccess file.
+Then the plugin will not work properly because the server instead of reading the rules from the .htaccess file every time uses its cache and does the redirection automatically.

+How can you check it?
+When you turn off the plugin, the rewrites from the .htaccess file are removed, which means you should see the original images on every browser.
+If this is not the case and you see forced redirects to WebP files, it means that your server remembers the redirects you made earlier and uses cache.

+In this situation, please contact your server administrator.
+Each configuration is different.
+It can be e.g. module `mod_pagespeed` or other similar.
+This functionality must be turned off so that the server reads and executes the rules from the .htaccess file each time the images are loaded.
+This cannot be ignored because it will cause problems.

 = What to do after installing plugin? =

 After installing the plugin, you should convert all existing images.